benmccormick/benmccormick.github.io/src/pages/posts/2019/ascii-kusty/ascii-kusty.md

 ### Next Steps

 Now that I've done this it would be pretty easy to reuse this code to create a terminal Kusty with [chalk](https://github.com/chalk/chalk#readme).
 Maybe next New Years.

+For everyone else, if this seemed fun to you, you might be interested in the [job openings at Kustomer](https://boards.greenhouse.io/kustomer).
+Feel free to apply or reach out to me directly if you're interested in working with us.